Netflix/falcor/documentation/router.md

 }
 ~~~

-As in the previous example, this route returns the name and surname of a user.
-However this time it returns two PathValue objects, one containing the path and value of the name, and the other containing the path and value of the surname.
+This route returns two PathValue objects containing the name and surname of a user respectively.

 When a Router receives a series of PathValue's, it creates the JSON Graph envelope by writing each PathValue's value into an object at the PathValue's path.